spiralhalo/CanvasTutorial/Chapter2.md

+# 2: Making the pipeline shader

-# Creating the pipeline file
+## Creating the pipeline file

 Now that we've set up our G-buffer, it's time to write to it!
 Before that, we need to set up some more things, namely **the pipeline itself**.